 Tuesday to Saturday 5:00 PM – 12:00 AM

 2. Uoshin (魚真 新宿店)

 A small chain of izakayas with 9 shops in Tokyo, Uoshin spoils its customers with a good selection of spirits and an all-seafood menu at reasonable prices.
-“An izakaya and sushi restaurant that only has good fish” is their motto, and you can be assured of this promise as the chain is owned by a major seafood wholesaler in Tsukiji.
+“An izakaya and sushi restaurant that only has good fish” is their motto, and you can be assured of this promise as the company also owns fish stores.

 Their handwritten menu that lists the day’s specials can be intimidating for non-Japanese visitors.
 In which case, you can always opt for their sashimi and sushi platter options.
 A standard Omakase is a plate of 6 varieties, while the upgraded version is Iitoko, a plate of 7 kinds of better cuts of fish.
 On the other hand, the house specialty is a sushi dish called Zenbunose, which literally means “put everything on”, and it does have all the favorites on it – from tuna to salmon roe.